-The Wisconsin Department of Administration (DOA) is offering grants for the replacement of eligible public transit buses to administer funds awarded through the Volkswagen Clean Air Act Civil Settlement.
+The Wisconsin Department of Administration (DOA) offers grants for the replacement of eligible public transit buses.
 Funding is available for the replacement and scrapping of model year 1992-2009 heavy-duty public transit buses with new replacement diesel or alternative fueled buses.
-For more information, including how to apply, see the Wisconsin DOA VW Mitigation Program page.
+The program is funded by Wisconsin’s portion of the Volkswagen Environmental Mitigation Trust.
+For more information, including how to apply, see the DOA VW Mitigation Program website.

 Renewable Fuel Producer Excise Tax and Inspection Exemption